 When Biscuit was a puppy, the jumping was adorable.
 He weighed two pounds.
 He would stretch his front paws up my shin, vibrating with excitement, and I would scoop him up every single time.
 What a sweet little dog, I thought.
 He loves me so much.
-This stop chihuahua jumping guide covers everything you need to know.
+If you’re reading about stop chihuahua jumping, you’re in the right place.

 What I was actually doing was training him to believe that jumping on people was the correct way to get attention.
 I did this for approximately eight months before I realized the problem.
 By then, Biscuit was a fully committed jumper.
 On me.
 On guests.
 On my elderly mother.
 On the delivery person.
 On anyone who stood still long enough.